 Thanks to Jacquelyn Lynn, the author of Online Shopper’s Survival Guide, for sharing these shopping tips.

 Updated February 10, 2011 and originally published November 18, 2006.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.